OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.7/office.context.mailbox.md

 Adds an event handler for a supported event.

-Currently, the supported event types are `Office.EventType.ItemChanged` and `Office.EventType.OfficeThemeChanged`.
+Currently, the only supported event type is `Office.EventType.ItemChanged`.

 ##### Parameters: